EmmanuelDemey/trainings-v2/training/chapters/elasticsearch/20_apm.md

 # Installation

-* Pour mettre en oeuvre APM, il faudra
+* To implement APM, you will need to:
-    * lancer le serveur APM (configuration identique à celle de la stack Beat)
+    * start the APM server (configuration similar to that of the Beat stack)
-    * installer une dépendance en fonction du langage de programmation utilisé
+    * install a dependency according to the programming language used
-    * visualiser les données depuis Kibana
+    * view the data from Kibana

 ---

 # Installation

-* Pour lancer le serveur APM, il faudra
+* To start the APM server, you will need to:
-    * éventuellement le configurer via le fichier `apm-server.yml`
+    * optionally configure it via the `apm-server.yml` file
-    * exécuter la commande `./apm-server -e`
+    * execute the command `./apm-server -e`

 ---

-# Démo avec APM standalone
+# Demo with standalone APM

 ---

-# Langage supporté
+# Supported Languages

-* Il existe de nombreux Agent APM
+* There are many APM agents available:
     * Go
     * Java
     * Node.js